Burj Al Arab

 - Room Service

 Since its opening in 1999, this self-described seven-star property on its own man-made island in the Arabian Gulf became an icon and a tribute to the frenzied luxury of Dubai.
 British architect Tom Wright based his 1,056-foot bold design on the sail of a dhow ship.
 The 202 light-filled duplex suites are a riot of marble, columns and, above all, gold.
-Nine restaurants and bars include the ground-floor Al Maharda with floor-to-ceiling aquariums and a simulated submarine ride to the entrance, and the 27th-floor Al Muntaha serving modern European cuisine.
-Balance your chakras at the Assawan Spa, located on levels 18 and 19, which offers organic treatments, infinity pools and a roman-inspired Amphitheatre serving fruit juices and snacks.
+Of the 11 restaurants and bars, the ground-floor Al Maharda features floor-to-ceiling aquariums and a simulated submarine ride to the entrance, while the 27th-floor Al Muntaha serving modern European cuisine.
+Balance your chakras at the Talise Spa, located on levels 18 and 19, which offers organic treatments, infinity pools and a roman-inspired Amphitheatre serving fruit juices and snacks.

 In the Area